Climate Change in Ghana

 The Ghana Climate Atlas is a vital tool designed to provide reliable information that enhances Ghana’s preparedness and capacity to plan for a sustainable future, adapt to changes, and manage climate risks.
 Through the Atlas, users can:

-• Explore an interactive Mapviewer to see how climate changes over time and across different administrative level, and
+• Explore an interactive Mapviewer to see how climate changes over time and across different administrative level.

-• Download datasets to support further research and planning.
+• Request for datasets to support further research and planning.

 Higher Temperatures

-Temperatures are rising steadily throughout the century, with warming occurring year- round and most increase during the dry season.
+Temperatures are rising throughout the century, with warming occurring year- round and most increase during the dry season.
+The average annual temperature is projected to increase by 1.5°C, reaching approximately 29.3°C by end of century (RCP 4.5)

 Rainfall across Ghana is expected to remain generally stable.
-Increases are projected during the SON and JAS seasons with a decline expected during the AMJ season.
+Total annual rainfall for Ghana will likely increase by 1.8% .
+Increases are projected during the SON (3.6%) and JAS (13.9% ) seasons with a decline expected during the AMJ (1.7%) season.

 Rise in Mean Sea Level

-There is a continuous rise in mean sea level along Ghana's coastline.
-This has led to increased coastal erosion and flooding, posing significant threats to coastal communities and infrastructure.
+There is a continuous rise in mean sea level along Ghana's coastline, ranging from 0.4 to 0.7m.
+This may lead to an increase in coastal erosion and flooding, posing significant threats to coastal communities and infrastructure.

 Sea Level Rise